Table of Contents

 How Will the Crisis Play Out From Here?

 Futurist, Roger Hamilton, has written an excellent summary of what the Fourth Turning has in store for us.
-It includes some very relevant excerpts taken directly from the book:
+It includes some very relevant excerpts taken directly from the book (Note this was written in June 2020):

 “The 2020 coronavirus and civic disorder crises we are seeing was predicted 30 years ago, and we’re only in the first of five stages.